MySQL plugin

 The name of the database to initially connect to.
 Any queries executed without a database explicitly set will be run against this database. - Port:

-The MySQL Server Connection can create objects in the Knowledge Graph index and these can be used to create context sensitive objects and drill-downs.These plugins support the creation of objects from a database query.
+Enter a database query to return the objects you want to index.These plugins support the creation of objects from a database query.
 The resulting table must contain sourceId, name, and type fields.
 Additional fields are allowed, and any non-null fields will be included with the object when imported into the Knowledge Graph.

 A sample query result is below: